junpataleta/moodle-ubuntu/README.md

     ```bash
     git clone https://github.com/junpataleta/moodle-ubuntu.git
     cd moodle-ubuntu
-    chmod +x setup.sh
     ```

-    - **Note:** If you're using VirtualBox, this is a good point to [take a snapshot](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/snapshots.html) of the machine first so it would be easier to reset in case you need to reinstall when the setup script gets updated in the future.
+    - **Note:** If you're using VirtualBox, this is a good point to [take a snapshot](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/snapshots.html) of the machine first, so it would be easier to reset in case you need to reinstall when the setup script gets updated in the future.

 4. Run the script